 Welcome to a creative and vibrant county!
 Art and culture in Blekinge range from industrial design to paintings, glass and sculptures.
 From crafts from the past to hyper modern murals and artforms that demand attention.
-Expressions that makes impressions, covering close to every corner of the spectrum and every page of the colour-chart.
-Here are nine hues of the colours of Blekinge, get inspired!
+Expressions that make impressions, covering close to every corner of the spectrum and every page of the color-chart.
+Here are nine hues of Blekinge, get inspired!
 Start exploring!

 Susanne Demåne is a must-visit.
 Susanne creates fantastic sculptures with her chainsaw.
 Dreamlike oil paintings with their brush, captivating enamel and beautiful ceramics.
 The interior of the old school in Edestad showcases Susanne Demane's multi-faceted artistry.
 She started filling it with life and her art when she moved there just over 20 years ago.
 Then she created her own artwork of the garden and the old schoolyard.